 That’s it!
 You’ve made yogurt!
 Well, I guess I’d definitely let it chill in the fridge for awhile before eating it, but you get it.

-Top it with your favorites, like granola, fresh fruit, and honey, and enjoy it for breakfast or use it to make a sauce for your favorite dinners.
+Top it with your favorites, like granola, fresh fruit, and honey, and enjoy it for breakfast, or use it to make a sauce for your favorite dinners.
+My spiced yogurt chicken or coriander and yogurt chicken would be my top recs!

 Three pink bowls filled with yogurt on white surface